Last Updated on February 28, 2023 by John Prendergast

 2.)
 Keep it simple.

 I’ve seen far too many email signatures that (like the example for tip #1) are incredibly cluttered: name, title, company name, company website, company logo, street address, phone number, fax number, email address, Facebook link, Twitter link, LinkedIn link, and a confidentiality statement.
 It’s not a good strategy.
 The more clutter in your email signature, the more overwhelming it is and the less likely clients are to ever engage with it.
 Keep it simple.
 Don’t include information just for the sake of including it.
 Your email signature isn’t your business card.
-Which leads us to the next point…
+This leads us to the next point…

 3.)
 Be logical.